 Few creatures generate as much fear in people as bats.
 Their translucent, leathery wings and little faces frighten us; their swooping and screeching causes panic.
 They are popularly believed to be carriers of disease, and since time immemorial they have been associated with vampires in popular culture.
 Even looking at pictures or videos of hundreds of bats roosting in a cave can give us the shivers.
 It can be particularly alarming to a homeowner when bats take up residence in the home.
 The presence of bats in the same house with us is not something we are willing to tolerate; frequently people will panic if they see a bat in their home or even suspect they might be in the attic, walls or ceiling.

 Fortunately, there is no need to panic!
 Creature Control’s expert bat technicians are at your disposal.
-Click our commercial and residential tabs above to learn more about bats and your bat problem, or contact us directly at 1-800-441-1519
+Read on to learn about bats, or contact us directly at 1-800-441-1519 or click here to email us.

 Removing Bats from Your Home